Updated June 2022

-Theoretically, you can charge as much as you want to for a room rental; most homeowners set their prices somewhere below the local price for a one-bedroom studio apartment to attract the right tenants.
-Some cities or state laws may have price caps on how much you can rent out for, but in most cases, it is up to the tenant and landlord to negotiate the price.
+Theoretically, you can charge as much as you want for a room rental; most homeowners set their prices somewhere below the local price for a one-bedroom studio apartment to attract the right tenants.
+Some cities or state laws may have price caps on how much you can rent out, but in most cases, it is up to the tenant and landlord to negotiate the price.

 What Rights Do I Have When Renting A Room?

 Landlord-tenant laws apply to room rentals the same way that they apply to property rentals.
 Both you and your tenants will have these rights as outlined by your local and state laws; any confusing bits that need to be cleared up because of shared space should be outlined in the rental agreement.

 How Do I Protect Myself When Renting A Room?

 When renting out a room in your house, make sure that you do the following to protect yourself and your finances: